 California Beach Hopper (Megalorchestia californiana)

-Description: California beach hoppers may also be called California sand fleas or Long-horned beach hoppers.
+Description: California beach hoppers may also be called California sand fleas or long-horned beach hoppers.
 They are small hopping amphipods with long orange antennae.
 Capable of growing to almost 3 cm long, California beach hoppers look like a large insect with jointed limbs and a segmented body.
 As their name suggests, they use their long legs to jump high into the air like a flea.
 Often covering seaweed that has washed onto the beach, California beach hoppers bounce up and down creating a cloud around the beach debris.

 Habitat: Found on sandy beaches, California beach hoppers dig burrows near the wrack line.
+They are found from British Columbia, Canada down to southern California.

 Diet: California beach hoppers forage at night and eat seaweed that has washed ashore.